yulmyaa/subdomain-scanner/README.md

 ## How it works
 1. Loads the list of subdomains (`subdomains.txt`)
-2. Sends a HTTP request to each subdomain
+2. Sends HTTP requests to each subdomain
 3. Checks the response status code
 4. Saves valid subdomains